What are the best computers for seniors? Let’s face it: Technology has been evolving nearly faster than we can keep up.

 The Acer Aspire E15 laptop gives the immensely popular Asus Vivobook a good run for its money with a bevy of dazzling features, all tailored for seniors.

-In fact, it goes toe-to-toe with its nemesis in essential hardware configuration…
+In fact, the laptop goes toe-to-toe with its nemesis in essential hardware configuration…

 There is the 8th Generation Core i5 CPU, 8GB RAM, and a full HD 15.6″ widescreen LED-lit Display- all outstanding additions.